 Promoting the classic seven principles of universal design is all very well, but how do they materialise in practice?
 Designing on the basis of the average person can limit the quality of life for some people.
 So what are the key design criteria for the built environment?

-In his summary, Arat says designing to the principles of universal design is the answer.
-The detailed needs of individuals can be accommodated more easily if the spatial requirements are considered at the beginning of the design phase.
+In his article, Arat says designing to the principles of universal design is the answer.
+In the conclusions he attributes design criteria to each of the 7 principles.
 The title of the paper is Spatial Requirements for Elderly and Disabled People in the Frame of Universal Design.

 Everyone needs universal design